History of Disney Channel: 2014–2020: New logo era

 2018 officially marked Disney Channel's return to animated programming; in February, the network ordered production on Amphibia and The Owl House while also reporting their intent to premiere first-run episodes from the fourth season of Star vs. the Forces of Evil.
 Additional press releases in the following months saw Disney XD originals DuckTales, Big Hero 6: The Series, Milo Murphy's Law, and the forthcoming Big City Greens move over to Disney Channel for their premieres.
-In April, the network unveiled their summer lineup – "Disney Channel GO!" – which, among other series, included a revival of Bug Juice entitled Bug Juice: My Adventures at Camp.

-New pickups, acquisitions, and renewals would continue throughout the end of 2018 and into 2019, including Star Wars Resistance, Coop & Cami Ask the World, a fourth season of Bunk'd, Sydney to the Max, the miniseries Fast Layne, Just Roll with It, as well as the animated series Go Away, Unicorn! (co-produced with Canadian children's network YTV), Sadie Sparks, Ghostforce, and Miraculous: Tales of Ladybug & Cat Noir (which had already aired on Disney Channel's international outlets since its inception).

-2020–present: Rebranding channels and acquisitions
+2020–present: Decline in the cord-cutting era

 From January 6, 2020, Disney Channel went completely commercial-free on weeknights and weekend mornings.
 This move saw the removal of most pre-show wand IDs, while promos for new episodes and movies avoided showing a given time for the premiere.
-Since 2021, new episodes airing on Friday nights went commercial-free from 8:00-10:00 PM.
+Disney Channel largely returned to half-hour series timeslots with commercials throughout 2021.

 Throughout 2020, Disney Channel lost 33% of cable viewers due to the success of Disney+, resulting in various channels shutting down worldwide outside the US.

-January 15, 2021 marked the first time a Disney Channel Original Series reached a fifth season with the season premiere of Bunk'd which featured special guest Peyton List as Emma Ross.
-It also marked the premiere of Disney Channel's first horror series Secrets of Sulphur Springs.
+January 15, 2021 marked the first time a Disney Channel Original Series reached a fifth season with the season premiere of Bunk'd, followed by the premiere of Disney Channel's first horror series Secrets of Sulphur Springs.

-On July 15, 2022, Disney Channel released Zombies 3 to Disney+, the first Disney Channel Original Movie to do so, with its cable premiere one month later on August 12.
-Said premiere will be immediately followed by the series premiere of Hamster & Gretel.
+On July 15, 2022, Zombies 3 was released on Disney+, the first Disney Channel Original Movie to do so, with its cable premiere following one month later on August 12.

 On March 14, 2023, Disney Channel presented an alternate telecast of an NHL game produced by ESPN.
 This marked the first ever live sporting event for the network.
 The traditional telecast aired on ESPN.
+The simulcast returned in 2024, although the traditional telecast aired on ABC.

+Disney Channel's average viewership had declined from 2 million viewers in 2014 to a mere 132,000 in 2023.
+In spite of the ratings decline, the American entertainment industry was continuing to benefit from Disney Channel's legacy, in that current Generation Z stars Sabrina Carpenter, Olivia Rodrigo, and Jenna Ortega had all begun or greatly advanced their careers on Disney Channel sitcoms.

+On September 30, 2024, Disney Channel introduced a brand new logo for the first time in 10 years.
+The new logo solely incorporates Disney’s corporate logo (and for the very first time in its 40-year history does not incorporates the Mickey Mouse head shape directly on the logo) with the word "CHANNEL" in a more standardized font.
+The new rebranding officially debuted on February 1, 2025.